Kevin Clancy - Software Engineer

 Brokenjaw.net message board (github)

-Skills: React, Rust, Typescript, HTML, CSS, Loco, SQLite, Docker, Github Actions, AWS, Claude Code
+Skills: React, Rust, Typescript, HTML, CSS, Loco, SQLite, Docker, Github Actions, AWS, S3, Terraform, Claude Code

 I recently created an online message board for discussing jaw fractures, called BrokenJaw.net.
 This site uses the Rust-based backend framework Loco and the SQLite database system.
 Its frontend is written in Typescript and uses the React framework.
-I studied up on HTML, CSS, and React while developing this site, though the AI generated frontend code doesn’t keep a clean separation of logical HTML layout and visual CSS styling, opting instead for inline styling.
-It uses github actions to build, test, and deploy docker containers to an AWS EC2 instance each time code is pushed to its github repo.
+I studied HTML, CSS, and React while developing this site, though the AI-generated frontend code doesn’t keep a clean separation of logical HTML layout and visual CSS styling, opting instead for inline styling.
+It uses Github Actions to build, test, and deploy docker containers to an AWS EC2 instance each time code is pushed to its github repo.

 This website, while currently functional, is a work in progress.
 I plan to continue refining it over the coming months.

 This is the first project that I’ve created using AI-assisted programming tools.
 In fact, much of the code was written using Claude Code.
 On one hand, Claude Code has an almost super-human ability to account for complex software contexts while synthesizing new code.
-On the other hand, it struggles to use advanced software engineering techniques like sum datatypes and pre and post-condition assertions.
-I use Claude Code to quickly generate a rough draft, quickly synthesizing the correct set of functions to call, even if they are poorly documented.
-Then, I revise the rough draft for correctness and readability.
+It’s also fairly good at getting details correct and writing readable, robust code.
 Claude Code is a powerful tool that I will continue to use for personal projects in the future.

 Languages and Compilers